The Beatles & scrambled eggs

 Nonetheless, it was the warmth of Margaret Asher’s simple cooking that led Paul McCartney to take up her offer of moving into the family’s spare attic room.
 As he recalled, “It was such a nice household instead of a cold flat – and Margaret Asher cooked!”
 Perhaps it was the musical atmosphere and his well-fed state that led McCartney to his fateful dream of the tune for “Yesterday”.
 He fell out of bed one morning and on the adjacent piano hammered out the haunting melody still in his head.
 Convinced it must be one of the old jazz tunes his father listened to, McCartney played the song to everyone he knew to see if they recognised it.

 McCartney was to become the most famous vegetarian of the four, forswearing meat completely in the early Seventies after his marriage to Linda Eastman.
-“During the course of a Sunday lunch we happened to look out of the kitchen window at our young lambs playing happily in the fields.
-Glancing down at our plates, we suddenly realised that we were eating the leg of an animal who had until recently been playing in a field herself.
-We looked at each other and said, ‘Wait a minute, we love these sheep – they're such gentle creatures.
-So why are we eating them?’
-It was the last time we ever did.”
-McCartney’s simple childhood tastes never completely changed.
-His wife developed her trademark vegetarian sausages and pies in response to Paul’s desire to fill what he described as, “the hole in the middle of the plate”.
+His simple childhood tastes, however, never completely changed and Linda developed her trademark vegetarian sausages and pies in response to Paul’s desire to fill what he described as, “the hole in the middle of the plate”.
 And the memory of “Yesterday” still lingers too in the title McCartney gave to Wings’ final 1979 album Back to the Egg.
 Despite their famous song that said so, none of the Beatles was ever a walrus – but it seems McCartney, at least, spent some time as an egg man.